jquatier/chipsandguac/README.md

 ![](img/chipsandguac.jpg)

 Node.js API for programmatically ordering from the Chipotle website.
-This module can be used for locationg nearby Chipotle restaurants, looking up favorite and recent orders, checking available pickup times, and of course, placing orders.
+This module can be used for locating nearby Chipotle restaurants, looking up favorite and recent orders, checking available pickup times, and of course, placing orders.

 ### Usage